Invasive Species

 RESEARCH

-Our research focuses on the ways biological invasions work and how they alter ecosystems
+our research focuses on the ways biological invasions work and how they alter ecosystems

 RECENT PUBLICATIONS

-Contact us if you need a full version ;)
+contact us if you need a full version ;)

 Invasive species and chemical pollution both threaten biodiversity.
 Here, we discuss how pollution, through its impacts on wildlife behaviour, shapes invasion dynamics by altering species interactions.
 Addressing knowledge gaps will have implications for the management of invasive species and conservation of native ecosystems in an increasingly toxic world.